aakhl097/tugbot_navigation_warehouse/README.md

   - ros2 run drive controller

 **Sixth Terminal (Optional)**
-  - Execute the script below that illustrates the communication between the ROS 2 nodes.
+  - Run the command below that illustrates the communication between the ROS 2 nodes.
   - rqt_graph

 The tugbot's behavior is shown in the video link below after running the ROS 2 nodes.